fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 to compute a "score", banks might rely on loan officers engaging in conversations with clients, recommending a plan based on their unique situation, and discussing with other team members to obtain feedback.
-By introducing an algorithm, it is possible that banks stop engaging in conversations with team members and clients, and assume the algorithm is good enough to blindly accept a recommendation.
+By introducing an algorithm, it is possible that loan officers stop engaging in conversations with team members and clients, and assume the algorithm is good enough to blindly accept a recommendation.
 Furthermore, some might use information on people algorithm typically rejects to create a system